Vertigo (film): Classification as film noir

 Critical opinion is divided on whether or not Vertigo should be considered an example of film noir.
-Some consider it a film noir on the basis of plot and tone and various motifs, despite it having mid-century modern visuals typical of the 1950s.
-Others say the use of Technicolor, color symbolism, and the specificity of Hitchcock's vision exclude it from the category.
+Some consider it a film noir on the basis of plot, tone, and various motifs, despite it having mid-century modern visuals typical of the 1950s.
+Others say the use of Technicolor, color-based symbolism, and the specificity of Hitchcock's vision exclude it from the category.
 Nicholas Christopher, Robert Ottoson, and Silver and Ward, for instance, do not include Vertigo in their filmographies of film noir.
 By contrast, Foster Hirsch describes Vertigo as among the Hitchcock films that are "richly, demonstrably noir".